Hal Roach: Mussolini

-You don’t know, but that I might have dinner with Mussolini when I go back to Italy.
+You don't know, but that I might have dinner with Mussolini when I go back to Italy.
 Maybe I can suggest to him that Hitler is not going quite right about things and maybe Mussolini will write Hitler a note and tell him so...
-I never made a move in Europe in this matter at any time without the advice and cooperation of some of the most prominent Jews there who told me I was doing the finest thing ever done in their estimation — tying up with Mussolini’s son and taking the boy back to Hollywood...
+I never made a move in Europe in this matter at any time without the advice and cooperation of some of the most prominent Jews there who told me I was doing the finest thing ever done in their estimation — tying up with Mussolini's son and taking the boy back to Hollywood...

 This proposed business alliance with Mussolini alarmed MGM, which intervened and forced Roach to buy his way out of the venture.
-Loews chairman Nicholas Schenck was so upset with this incident, combined with the underperformance of much of Roach's latest feature-film output (except Laurel & Hardy titles and the 1937 hit Topper), that he ultimately canceled Roach's distribution contract with MGM.
+Loews chairman Nicholas Schenck was so upset with this incident, combined with the underperformance of much of Roach's latest feature-film output to that point (except the Laurel & Hardy titles and Topper), that he ultimately canceled Roach's distribution contract with MGM.